Posthumous marriage: United States

+By religion

 Mormonism

 Members of the Church of Jesus Christ of Latter-day Saints (LDS Church) believe that, with the appropriate authority, marriages can be performed for "time and all eternity," rather than just "until death do us part."
-They believe that Jesus gave this authority to the Apostle Peter; in Matthew 16:19, Jesus tells Peter, "And I will give thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt lose on earth shall be loosed in heaven."
+They believe that Jesus gave this authority to the Apostle Peter; in Matthew 16:19, Jesus tells Peter, "And I will give thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven."
 Consequently, the practice of marriage for eternity is referred to as a sealing or an eternal marriage.
 Sealings can be performed posthumously, as well as for the living.
 Posthumous sealings can be performed to eternally wed a living person and a deceased spouse (with a live church member standing as a proxy for the deceased), or, more commonly, between two deceased persons (with a living man and woman standing in as proxies).
 In either case, the couple must have been married while alive.
 Thus, this practice is perhaps better described as a posthumous sealing rather than a posthumous marriage.

 In current practice, men who are dead may be sealed by proxy to all of the women to whom they were legally married while alive.
 Recent changes in church policy also allow women to be sealed to multiple men, but only after both she and her husbands are dead.
 Sealings are also performed posthumously for deceased couples, even for couples that divorced in life.
 This ordinance is similar to the church's practice of baptism for the dead, although it has not been as controversial with non-Mormons.

 The church's doctrine is not entirely specific concerning who should be sealed to whom when there are multiple spouses, and the church permits a sealing to take place any time there was a valid marriage between an opposite-sex couple.
 One possibility is that regardless of how many times a man or woman is sealed, only one marriage will remain in the afterlife.
 Another possibility is that multiple sealings will be valid in the next life.
 The church does not clearly teach whether or not polygamous marriages exist in the afterlife.
 It is believed that the proxy sealings, like the church's proxy baptisms, are offered to the deceased persons and that the deceased persons must accept the ordinance for it to take effect.
 The LDS Church opposes same-sex marriages and does not perform them for either living or deceased couples.

 Judaism

-The Diary of a Young Girl by Anne Frank, includes a man named Fritz Pfeffer, under the pseudonym Albert Dussel.
+The Diary of a Young Girl by Anne Frank includes a man named Fritz Pfeffer, under the pseudonym Albert Dussel.
 In the 1930s Pfeffer met Charlotte Kaletta.
 Pfeffer and Kaletta moved in together but were forbidden from marrying because of the 1935 Nazi Nuremberg Laws that outlawed marriages between Jews and non-Jews.
-Charlotta married Pfeffer posthumously in 1950, with retrospective effect to 31 May 1937.
+Kaletta married Pfeffer posthumously in 1950, with retrospective effect to 31 May 1937.